xmaptools/XMapTools_Developers/Compilation.md

 - Update the text of the description:

 ```
+Release 4.2 includes new features and updates to XMapTools, as well as stability and compatibility improvements.
+This update is highly recommended for all users.

+Release notes:
+- Add a new colour scheme "XMapTools Colour Palette for Minerals"
+- Add a new colour editor module
+- Add a Bingo-Antidote 2.1
+- Include several additional bug fixes

+Find out more at https://xmaptools.ch/

 Release 4.1 includes new functionalities and updates to XMapTools and improvements to stability and compatibility.

 Release notes: